Asami Chiba: 2009 World Championships and 2010 Asian Games

 She opened her season at the Shizuoka International, winning in a modest 53.21 seconds.
 Tanno repeated her performance from the previous year in the Osaka GP, taking third behind foreign opposition – Australian Tamsyn Lewis and American Latosha Wallace.
 At the Japanese Trials for the World Championships, she beat Aoki to the national title, her fifth victory at the championships in six years.
 Tanno could not match her 2007 performance at the 2009 World Championships and she was eliminated in the 400 m heats with a sub-par 53.30 seconds.
 A Japanese team of Aoki, Tanno, Sato (née Kida) and Kubokura did not perform well in the 4×400 metres relay competition, finishing last in their heat with 3:34.46.

-After the World Championships, she competed at the Super Meet in Kawasaki, beating off Barbara Petráhn and Maris Magi to win the 400 m.
+After the World Championships, she competed at the Super Meet in Kawasaki, beating off Barbara Petráhn and Maris Mägi to win the 400 m.

 She was married in February 2010.
 She failed to defend her national title in 2010 after suffering injuries earlier in the season, leaving Chisato Tanaka to take the victory.
 She represented Asia at the 2010 IAAF Continental Cup, but finished last in the 400 m.
 She won the silver medal at the 2010 Asian Games, although the Japanese team missed out on a relay medal as they finished in fourth.